+'''

 blacklist(files, assembly, bins, min.mapq = 10, pairedEndReads = FALSE)

+'''
-files A list of either BAM or BED files.

-assembly Please see fetchExtendedChromInfoFromUCSC for available assemblies.
+files A character vector of either BAM or BED files. assembly Please see fetchExtendedChromInfoFromUCSC for available assemblies.
 Only necessary when importing BED files.
 BAM files are handled automatically.

-bins A list with one GRanges with binned read counts generated by fixedWidthBins.

-min.mapq Minimum mapping quality when importing from BAM files.
-Set min.mapq=NULL pairedEndReads Set to TRUE if you have paired-end reads in your BAM files (not implemented
+Alternatively a data.frame with columns 'chromosome' and 'length'. bins A list with one GRanges with binned read counts generated by fixedWidthBins. min.mapq Minimum mapping quality when importing from BAM files.
+Set min.mapq=NULL to keep all reads. pairedEndReads Set to TRUE if you have paired-end reads in your BAM files (not implemented for BED files).